 Effective SaaS content proactively addresses customer concerns:

-Loss aversion: Content that frames solutions in terms of avoiding losses outperforms gain-focused messaging by 2.5x
+Loss aversion: Content that frames solutions in terms of avoiding losses tends to outperform gain-focused messaging (behavioural research finds losses weigh roughly twice as heavily as equivalent gains)

 Status quo bias: Content must overcome the natural tendency to avoid change